 Elizabeth was instructor and assistant coach to Maestro George Platt and has taught recreation programs throughout the Bay Area since starting coaching in 2001.
 She holds a Prévôt de Sabre degree from the US Fencing Coaches’ Association.
 Elizabeth can often be seen at the bout committee table where she administers local and regional competitions.

 Elizabeth is a UC Berkeley College of Natural Resources alumna and, when not at WBFC, works in environmental policy for the County of Alameda agency Stop Waste.

 Doug began fencing at Cabrillo College in 1977 under the tutelage of Len Carnighan.
 Transferring to San Jose State in 1979, he trained under Olympian and Olympic team coach Michael D’Asaro.
 In all, Doug trained with Maestro D’Asaro for 13 years.
 At SJSU, Doug won the Western Regionals NCAA qualifier and was an NCAA championships finalist in 1981.
 A three weapon fencer, he was an A rated foilist and a member of the gold medal-winning Pacific Coast Championship foil team from The Fencing Center in 1985.

 After graduation, he coached at Virginia Tech in Blacksburg, VA before beginning a 25 year career in animated films, working for Disney, Pixar, Dreamworks and Lucasfilm.
-He has returned to the sport as a co-manager of WBFC, as well as serving as Executive Director of the West Coast Fencing Archive.
+He has returned to the sport as the Executive Director of the West Coast Fencing Archive.